nephio-project/docs/install-guide/explore-sandbox.md

 get_capi_kubeconfig regional
 ```

-will create a file `regional-kubeconfig` that you can use to connect to that
+will create a file `regional-kubeconfig` used to connect to that
 cluster.

 </details>

 <details>
-<summary>You can query docker to see the docker images running kind
+<summary>You can query docker to see the docker images running KinD
 clusters:</summary>

 ```bash